AndyJWil/bayescii/README.md

 * The version of the data, code and parameters is 8.28.
 This will need to be entered into some of the Python scripts when prompted.

-1 - Obtain the input files
+1 - Obtain the input files and save them in your chosen run folder, except for the Stilism files and isochrones which should be saved in dedicated folders.
+These folders are specified in the run_parameters.py file as described in the next step.
 	Feature data:
-		Gaia - Save in dedicated folder
-		IGAPS or VPHAS - Save in dedicated folder
-		WISE - Save in dedicated folder
-		2MASS / UKIDSS / VVV - Manually as appropriate - Save in run path
+		Gaia, IGAPS, WISE, combined 2MASS and UKIDSS.
-	Other data
+	Other data:
-		Coordinates - Any columns appearing in this file will be added to the final results files - Save in the run path Likelihood csv files - Save in the run path
+		Coordinates - Any columns appearing in this file will be added to the final results files Likelihood csv files
-		Gaia G Variability parameters csv file (includes likelihoods) - Save in the run path Stilism files for 0.5 degree to a side - https://stilism.obspm.fr - Save in a dedicated folder Isochrones from the Cluster Isochrone server or the ark iso FORTRAN code (or from Tim Naylor) (https://www.astro.ex.ac.uk/people/timn/isochrones/) - Save in a dedicated folder
+		Gaia G Variability parameters csv file (includes likelihoods) Stilism files for 0.5 degree to a side (link above to download) Isochrones (link above to download)

 2 - Update the parameters file with the run version and filepaths.
 		run_parameters.py